- The Science Behind Why We Are Hooked On Negative News!

 Research on cortisol has demonstrated that this hormone can also have a powerful effect on strengthening memories.
 However, studies in humans up until now have been inconclusive -- with cortisol sometimes enhancing memory while at other times having no effect.

-In her study, Segal, an assistant research professor at the Institute for Interdisciplinary Salivary Bioscience Research (IISBR) at ASU, and her colleagues at the University of California- Irvine showed that human memory enhancement functions in a similar.
+In her study, Segal, an assistant research professor at the Institute for Interdisciplinary Salivary Bioscience Research (IISBR) at ASU, and her colleagues at the University of California- Irvine showed that human memory enhancement functions in similar ways.

 Conducted in the laboratory of Larry Cahill at U.C.
 Irvine, Segal's study included 39 women who viewed 144 images from the International Affective Picture Set.
 This set is a standardized picture set used by researchers to elicit a range of responses, from neutral to strong emotional reactions, upon view.